Police Say A Road Rage Incident Led To The Death Of A Muslim Teenager In Virginia

 Police and friends of Nabra Hassanen, the 17-year-old who was killed after disappearing outside a Virginia mosque, told BuzzFeed News a road rage incident led to her death.

-Police in Fairfax, Virginia, are confident they have found Hassanen's body, after she was reported missing early on Sunday while returning to the mosque with a group of friends.
+Police in Fairfax, Virginia, are confident they have found Hassanen's body after she was reported missing early on Sunday while returning to the mosque with a group of friends.
 Shortly after finding the remains on Sunday afternoon, officers arrested 22-year-old Darwin Martinez Torres and charged him with murder in connection to the case.

-Fairfax County Police said on Monday that Hassanen's death "appears to be the result of a road rage incident involving the suspect, who was driving and who is now charged with murder, and a group of teenagers who was walking and riding bikes in and along a roadway."
+Fairfax County Police said Monday that Hassanen's death "appears to be the result of a road rage incident involving the suspect, who was driving and who is now charged with murder, and a group of teenagers who was walking and riding bikes in and along a roadway."

 "Our investigation at this point does not indicate the victim was targeted because of her race or religion," the statement said.
-A news conference is expected later today.

 Asma Ibrahim, who attended South Lakes High School with Hassanen and who grew up in the same neighborhood, told BuzzFeed News she had spoken to some of the teens who were in the group from which Hassanen went missing.

-According to Ibrahim, a large group of teens — including around 10 boys and 3 or 4 girls, including Hassanen — were walking back towards the All Dulles Area Muslim Society Center in Sterling, Virginia, after grabbing breakfast at McDonald's before beginning their fast at sunrise for Ramadan.
+According to Ibrahim, a large group of teens — including around 10 boys and three or four girls, including Hassanen — were walking back towards the All Dulles Area Muslim Society Center in Sterling, Virginia, after grabbing breakfast at McDonald's before beginning their fast at sunrise for Ramadan.

 Ibrahim said she heard from witnesses that two of the boys in the group, who were on bikes, initiated the altercation with the suspect, who was in his car.

 "One boy insulted his car, as it was an old, broken-down car," Ibrahim said.
 "Another boy was cutting off the man by driving in front of his car.
-This aggravated the man," she said.

-"They were just basically messing with the guy in the car," Ibrahim said.
-She said the suspect was drunk — another witness also described the suspect as drunk — and "got mad."
+This aggravated the man.
+They were just basically messing with the guy in the car."

+She backed up another witness who also described the suspect as drunk, adding that he "got mad."

+"He attempted to bring the car on the sidewalk and driver over them," Ibrahim said.

-"Everyone was running for their lives as the man chased them and they didn't realize that Nabra wasn't there with them," Ibrahim said.
+"One boy [in the group] described it as creepy," Ibrahim said.
+"Everyone was running for their lives as the man chased them and they didn't realize that Nabra wasn't there with them."

 She said one girl in the group saw Hassenen fall down, but "she kept running and didn't say anything."